jlevy/kash/src/kash/docs/markdown/topics/b0_philosophy_of_kash.md

 11. **Docs, code, and examples should be self-explanatory to both LLMs and humans** (so it is easy to add new capabilities—an AI-native coding environment should enhance itself!)

+12. **User interfaces should be data-driven and gradually improve** (visuals and workflows should not be designed up front, but emerge naturally as data is manipulated and use cases become clearer)